Cookie Policy

 The changes people experienced during the “long nineteenth century” led to the creation of our modern world.
 Why did the world transform during this long century?
 How did people respond to these monumental changes?
 This overview lesson gets you ready for the fast-moving origin story of modern life.

-3. Use multiple frames to analyze historical events in the long nineteenth century.
+2. Use the course frames to evaluate how revolutions reshaped human communities in the long nineteenth century.

 STEP 2

 People have worn clothes for millennia.
-But changes in fashion can tell us a lot about the political, economic, and social revolutions that societies experienced in the long nineteenth century.
+But changes in fashion tell us a lot about the political, economic, and social revolutions that spread during the long nineteenth century.

 Key Ideas